Resources: Blogs

 Employers should be mindful of the risks of mischaracterising a worker when engaging them to perform work.

-Free Hearts Free Minds (the Employer) was a non-profit organisation based in California, in the United States of America, but extended its online therapy services to many countries, including Australia.
+Free Hearts Free Minds (the Employer) is a non-profit organisation based in California of the United States of America, but extended its online therapy services to many countries, including Australia.

 In 2024, the relationship between the worker and the Employer deteriorated and resulted in the dismissal of the worker.
 The worker was informed by email that her contract with the Employer was terminated and was directed to complete a comprehensive handover.